techmo-pl/tts-client/python/README.md

   -sv SPEECH_VOLUME, --speech-volume SPEECH_VOLUME
                         Allows adjusting the default volume of the synthesized speech (optional, can be overriden by SSML).
   -vn VOICE_NAME, --voice-name VOICE_NAME
-                        Name od the voice used to synthesize the phrase (optional, can be overriden by SSML).
+                        A name od the voice used to synthesize the phrase (optional, can be overriden by SSML).
   -vg VOICE_GENDER, --voice-gender VOICE_GENDER
-                        Gender of the voice - female or male (optional, can be overriden by SSML).
+                        A gender of the voice - female or male (optional, can be overriden by SSML).
   -va VOICE_AGE, --voice-age VOICE_AGE
-                        Age of the voice - adult, child, or senile (optional, can be overriden by SSML).
+                        An age of the voice - adult, child, or senile (optional, can be overriden by SSML).
   -l LANGUAGE, --language LANGUAGE
                         ISO 639-1 language code of the phrase to synthesize (optional, can be overriden by SSML).
 ```